-Identification: The European Goldfinch (Carduelis carduelis) is a small passerine bird in the finch family that is native to Europe, North Africa and western Asia.
+Description: The European Goldfinch (Carduelis carduelis) is a small passerine bird in the finch family that is native to Europe, North Africa and western Asia.
 The European Goldfinch has been introduced to other areas including Australia, New Zealand and Uruguay.
-It is often depicted in Italian renaissance paintings of the Madonna and Child and referred to as British Goldfinch, Eastern Goldfinch, Eurasian Goldfinch, Goldfinch, Thistle-finch.
-Euro Goldfinches can be kept at average household temperatures, but avoid fluctuations in temperature and drafts.
+Goldfinches are often depicted in Italian renaissance paintings of the Madonna and Child and referred to as British Goldfinch, Eastern Goldfinch, Eurasian Goldfinch, Goldfinch, Thistle-finch.
+Euro Goldfinches for sale can be kept at average household temperatures, but avoid fluctuations in temperature and drafts.
 Place the cage off of the floor and away from drafty areas such as doorways, vents or windows.

 Geography: Europe, Central Asia, North Africa, Australia, New Zealand and Uruguay.